Updated for 2023/24

 Pension

-Umbrella companies, like any other employer, have to ask you to join their workplace pension, introduced by the Government to help people save for retirement.
+Like any other employer, Umbrella companies must ask you to join their workplace pension.
+This is a mandatory requirement introduced by the Government to help people save for retirement.
 Although we must opt you in automatically, you can opt out if you wish to.

-We have a handy guide on auto-enrolment pension on this link.
+We have a handy guide on auto-enrollment pension at this link.

 Umbrella Margin